 Sixty-five percent of the state's dedicated resources are assigned to enforcement activities on full-access controlled roadways.
 These roadways have limited locations suitable for conducting Level 1 inspections.
-A review of the state's inspection statistics shows the state's average percentage for Level 1 inspections is 15%.
-As a result the state does not project the number of Level 1 inspections to equal 25% of the total.
-The state set this goal for the 2017 CVSP but a review of the quarterly data shows that in order to achieve this goal the resources would need to be redirected from this identified high-risk area.
-The state has decided not to redirect those resources.
+A review of the state's inspection statistics for FY17 shows the state's average percentage for Level 1 inspections has increased to 18%.
+The state does not project the number of Level 1 inspections to equal 25% of the total for FY19.
+The state has increased its goal for number of Level 1 inspections for FY19 but will continue to prioritize the resources redirected from the state's identified high-risk area.